4 Reasons Why You Shouldn’t Ignore the Importance of Customer Retention

 Don’t underestimate the importance of customer retention.
 Focusing on retention is the first step in building a community of people who care about your brand and your products.

-Instead of throwing all your resources behind building a larger pool of customers, create an environment where people feel good about the purchases they make – they’ll then make larger, more frequent purchases, share their brand enthusiasm with their personal connections and remain loyal through changes.
-New customers simply won’t do the same.
+Instead of throwing all your resources behind building a larger pool of customers, create an environment where people feel good about the purchases they make.
+They’ll then make larger, more frequent purchases, share their brand enthusiasm with their friends and remain loyal through changes.